 My NAC Recommendations

 - Take between 600-1,200 mg twice a day for no less than 12 weeks – preferably on an empty stomach and with plenty of water.

 - Add a standard multivitamin/multi-mineral supplement to your meals.

 - Eat a diet high in fruits and vegetables.

 - Get PLENTY of sleep.

-If you are looking for a decent source, know that there are plenty but I’ll provide you a few to consider.
+If you are looking for a reputable source, know that there are plenty, but I’ll provide you with a few to consider.

-I personally buy in bulk and make my own capsules.
+I buy in bulk and make my capsules.
 It has saved me quite a bit over time.
 If you are interested in doing this, you’ll want the following:

-And if you’re not looking to do the work and don’t mind paying a little extra for the pre-packaged bottle, you have plenty of options and this includes both tablets and capsules.
-I have tried both and I’m not sure I have a preference.
-Here are a few choices (note the price difference):
+And if you’re not looking to do the work and don’t mind paying a little extra for the pre-packaged bottle, you have plenty of options.
+However, Amazon no longer sells NAC, so you will need to look elsewhere.
+I’m sharing the following purely for example purposes.
+Please shop around.

 Want to learn more about NAC?
-Winchester Hospital did a good write up on NAC.
-If you want even more, be sure to check out this other article I found: All 43 Benefits of NAC.
-Or, you can bypass the commentary and head straight to Google Scholar which has thousands of entries on NAC.
+Winchester Hospital did a good write-up on NAC.
+If you want even more, check out this other article I found: All 43 Benefits of NAC.
+Or, you can bypass the commentary and head straight to Google Scholar, which has thousands of entries on NAC.